Elizabeth’s insides felt hot, though she maintained as icy an exterior as she could.

 “I shall notify you later,” he said, nodding.
 Then he left to find the rest of his party.

-Before he reached the first house in the village, one beckoned, and he shot down its contours, hoping to head her off.
+Before he reached the first house in the village, a path beckoned, and he shot down its contours, hoping to head her off.
 This track marked the edge of the woods as the trees were sparse here with shrubs under their branches.
 Fields lay to his left.
 But through the trees, he spied a figure in a green cloak.

 Dismounting, he chose action rather than reticence.
 Mud on his riding boots was nothing to speaking to her.
 Elizabeth also chose action and didn’t flee at his maneuvering, but continued her trajectory towards him.
 Half a smile graced one side of her mouth, and her eyes danced with amusement.
 Dancing.
 That was his desire.